 Don’t mistake this Midtown mainstay for just another New York transportation hub.
-For 104 years, Grand Central Terminal has been one of the city’s most beloved attractions, thanks to its romantic energy, 35 eateries, and breathtaking architecture.
-Highlights of this early 20th century spot include the famous Whispering Gallery, the iconic clock, and the Grand Central Oyster Bar.
+For more than 100 years, Grand Central Terminal has been one of the city’s most beloved attractions, thanks to its romantic energy, 35 eateries and breathtaking architecture.
+Highlights of this early-20th-century spot include the famous Whispering Gallery, the iconic clock and the Grand Central Oyster Bar & Restaurant.

 If you visit one spot in Midtown Manhattan, make it Rockefeller Center.
-Whether you want to tour the NBC studios, take a lap round The Rink at Rockefeller Center, or check out the view from the Top of the Rock, you’ll find your ideal entertainment at this iconic 22-acre complex.
+Whether you want to tour the NBC studios, take a lap around the Rink at Rockefeller Center or check out the view from the Top of the Rock, you’ll find your ideal entertainment at this famous 22-acre (9ha) complex.

-Perched high above the hustle and bustle of Times Square, St. Cloud Social grants guests all of the area’s excitement and none of its stresses.
+Perched high above the hustle and bustle of Times Square, St Cloud Rooftop grants guests all of the area’s excitement and none of its stresses.
 At this rooftop lounge, craft cocktails and beers from the bar’s own backyard pair perfectly with dazzling views of one of the world’s most famous – and flamboyant – attractions.

-With the promise that “unforgettable starts here,” Madison Square Garden hosts a vast array of events, each of them epic.
-Cheer on the New York Rangers or the New York Knicks, see world-famous artists perform live, or catch a mass led by the Pope himself – really.
-Like we said: epic.
+With the promise that “unforgettable starts here,” Madison Square Garden hosts a vast array of events, each of which is epic.
+Cheer on the New York Rangers or the New York Knicks, see world-famous artists perform live or catch a mass led by the Pope himself – really.
+Epic.

 You don’t have to be a bibliophile to enjoy this storied (no pun intended) Manhattan attraction.
-Visitors from around the world come to the New York Public Library to pose with Patience and Fortitude, the iconic twin lions who guard the building, snag a seat in the film-famous Rose Main Reading Room, and attend celebrity book readings and coveted art exhibitions, the likes of which you’ve only read about.
+Visitors from around the world come to the New York Public Library to pose with Patience and Fortitude – the famous twin lions that guard the building – snag a seat in the film-famous Rose Main Reading Room and attend celebrity book readings and coveted art exhibitions, the likes of which you’ve only read about.

-Culture vultures flock to this Midtown neighborhood, home to iconic architecture, nine museums, and plenty of independent stores.
-Highlights of Manhattan’s Flatiron District include Rizzoli Bookstore, the Museum of Sex, and of course, the Flatiron Building, one of New York City’s most famous features.
+Culture vultures flock to this Midtown neighborhood, home to stunning architecture, several museums and plenty of independent stores.
+Highlights of Manhattan’s Flatiron District include Rizzoli Bookstore, the Museum of Sex and, of course, the Flatiron Building, one of New York City’s most famous features.

-Since 2009 when a stretch of defunct train tracks was reinvented as a public park, it’s become one of the most popular attractions in New York City.
-Combining art installations, a buzzy dining scene, foliage, flowers, and stunning city views, the High Line provides a nature escape with an urban edge.
+Since 2009, when a stretch of defunct train tracks was reinvented as a public park, the High Line has become one of the most popular attractions in New York City.
+Combining art installations, a buzzy dining scene, foliage, flowers and stunning city views, it provides a nature escape with an urban edge.